Abdulrasheed1729/nvim-config/README.md

-# 💤 LazyVim
+# 💤 Rasheed's Neovim settings

-A starter template for [LazyVim](https://github.com/LazyVim/LazyVim).
+- Built for the kickstart.nvim(thaknks to TJ)
-Refer to the [documentation](https://lazyvim.github.io/installation) to get started.
+- Built not to work on your machine 🫵